 The extent of your paralysis will depend on the severity of the spinal cord damage.
 People with spinal cord injuries typically need lifelong medical and domestic care.
 Your Fort Lauderdale slip and fall lawyer from the Law Offices of Wolf & Pravato will fight for the compensation you deserve in order to pay for this kind of care.

 Slip and fall accidents can cause internal bleeding, particularly if you fall on a sharp object.
 Even blunt trauma can lead to internal bleeding, which can result in organ failure.
 Symptoms of internal bleeding may not be visible to the untrained eye.
 That is why you should be examined by a medical professional after a fall.

 Here are common symptoms of internal bleeding that affect different organs and body parts:

-  - Internal bleeding in the brain can lead to headache, seizures, and loss of consciousness.
+Internal bleeding in the brain can lead to headaches, seizures, and loss of consciousness.